ustaxcourt/ef-cms/docs/TROUBLESHOOTING.md

 ```
 Error: Error deleting replication function:security_header_function_exp2

-Solution: Manually delete the specified lambda(s) in AWS.
+Solution: Manually delete the specified lambda(s) in AWS OR wait about an hour and try running the teardown again.

+Reason for Error: The lambda function is replicated to all edge locations and the deletion has to propagate throughout
 ```

 ### Lambda Code Storage Size Exceeded